 Our Action Plan

-The number of signatures and other details of the process vary from state to state.
-As a reference, here is an example (from Missouri).
-Our proposal for proportional representation is a Constitutional amendment:
+The number of signatures required and other details of the initiative process vary from state to state.
+As a reference, here is an example from Missouri.
+(Our proposal for proportional representation in the General Assembly in Missouri is a Constitutional amendment):

 Gathering signatures outside the box.